 What to do in case you need help:

 e) If you run into obstacles migrating your tokens, you can seek community support in our official Discord.
 Once signed up, visit the #help channel, read the instructions and follow it.
 The best way to ask for help is doing it publicly in that channel: as long as your conversation is public and not in private messages, there's less risk because everyone can see whether a scammer attempts to scam you and let you know about it.

 f) If you want to ask someone for help through a private message on Discord, make sure YOU are the one initiating the conversation: Choosing someone official to talk to from the sidebar and starting the conversation yourself is without risk as impersonators can not be displayed as green-colored official IOTA Foundation members in the sidebar.
 Starting a conversation by selecting someone official from the sidebar is therefore safe.
 Accepting a direct message from someone only having the same name as someone in the sidebar is not safe.
 It could be an impersonator that just has the same name as the official staff members displayed in the sidebar.

 g) Download software from trusted sources only (usually websites that end with .iota.org).
 To ensure that you use said trusted applications only, it’s a good start to search for links in our official blog posts.

 h) Never click on random links provided by alleged members or alleged moderators of an IOTA-related social media channel as they pose a high risk of containing malicious software that might hijack your system.

 Following are a few examples of users talking to someone pretending to be Dave De Fijter from the IOTA Foundation.

 The above examples are only exemplary and not exhaustive.
-Bitcoin being the oldest cryptocurrency in existence has compiled a more extensive list of examples of how to avoid common traps of social engineering and scams, which generally apply to any cryptocurrency.
+As the oldest cryptocurrency in existence, Bitcoin has compiled a more extensive list of examples of how to avoid common traps of social engineering and scams, which generally apply to any cryptocurrency.